 Delirium (acute confusional state) is a sudden change in a person's mental status, leading to confusion and unusual behavior.

-hours to a few days.
+Symptoms of delirium usually develop over the course of several hours to a few days.
 Symptoms may fluctuate and often include:

-Medical Review: Anne C. Poinier, MD - Internal Medicine & Peter J. Whitehouse, MD - Neurology
+Medical Review: Anne C. Poinier, MD - Internal Medicine & Myron F. Weiner, MD - Psychiatry, Neurology